Don't get stuck with a difficult-to-sell condo

 But avoid awkward layouts that reduce usable space.
 For example, a long hallway can occupy a significant amount of a condo's square footage.

-Interior bedrooms that don’t have windows also are unappealing.
+Interior bedrooms that don't have windows are also unappealing.

 And if that extra bathroom isn't too close to the living or dining areas, guests will be more comfortable.

 Smart move 4.
 Consider the unit's location within the building.